sydney-levy/sydney-levy/README.md

 ### Hi there 👋

 My name is Sydney Levy and I am a student at Swarthmore College (graduating in May 2023).
+After graduation, I will be attending Harvard for my Master's in Data Science.

 I am majoring in Computer Science and Economics with an unoficial minor in Statistics.